Penne Alla Vodka

 - 1 tablespoon olive oil

-- ¼ pound bacon, pancetta or sausage, removed from the casing and crumbled or chopped
+- 10 slices of bacon (375g).
+Can also use pancetta or sausage removed from the casing and crumbled or chopped

 - ½ teaspoon salt

-- A pinch of crushed chili pepper flakes
+- ½ tsp of crushed chili pepper flakes

 - 1 tbsp tomato paste